SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/2-DeployTheApplication.md

    [<img src="./images/DEP_CfSuccess.png" width="400"/>](./images/DEP_CfSuccess.png?raw=true)

 4. This is it, you successfully deployed the sample application to your Cloud Foundry environment.
-Continue enabling the **pgvector** extension if not done yet.
+Check out the next chapter, to learn how to enable the **pgvector** extension if not done yet ([click here](./3-EnablePgVector.md)).